 Students also have an opportunity to participate in the Intercampus Exchange Program for Graduate Students (IEPGS).
 This program is designed to provide access to courses at other UC campuses not ordinarily available at UCSB.
 Approvals are required from the Department Chairs and the Graduate Deans on both campuses.
 IEPGS applications are available on the Graduate Division website.

-Arts Library: houses one of the most important collections of exhibition catalogues in the country.
+The library houses one of the most important collections of exhibition catalogues in the country.
 It also hosts an artists’ books collection, with works of Ed Ruscha, Laurie Anderson, Adrian Piper and others.

-The Architecture & Design Collection in the AD&A Museum: a growing repository of architectural records containing over 400,000 original drawings as well as specifications, manuscript material, historic photographs, architectural models and furniture.
+A growing repository of architectural records containing over 400,000 original drawings as well as specifications, manuscript material, historic photographs, architectural models and furniture.
 Included in its holdings are the papers of Rudolph M. Schindler, Gregory Ain, Albert Frey, Kem Weber, Irving J. Gill and Cliff May.
 Additionally, the collection’s importance derives from its interest in documenting work originally considered to be outside the mainstream of the modern movement.

-Map and Imagery Laboratory: advances the interdisciplinary use of spatial data and provides technologies for integrating diverse information formats.
+Advances the interdisciplinary use of spatial data and provides technologies for integrating diverse information formats.
 The facility is nationally recognized for the quantity of spatial data it holds and the availability of equipment for utilizing both analog and digital materials.

-The California Ethnic and Multicultural Archives (CEMA): a permanent program that advances scholarship in ethnic studies through its varied collections of primary research materials.
+A permanent program that advances scholarship in ethnic studies through its varied collections of primary research materials.
 These unique collections document the lives and activities of African Americans, Asian/Pacific Americans, Chicanos/Latinos, and Native Americans in California.

 Other relevant Library special collections include: African American Collections, Asian American Collections, Chicano/Latino Collections, Circus Collections, Environmental Studies Collections, Film and Television Collections, Humanistic Psychology Collections, Music Collections, Native American Collections, Printing and Presses Collections, Religions (American) Collections, Theater Collections, Trade Catalogs and Visual Arts Collections.

-UCSB Arts & Lectures brings international performances, films, lectures and special events featuring artists, scholars and professionals of all disciplines to the campus.
+A place that brings international performances, films, lectures and special events featuring artists, scholars and professionals of all disciplines to the campus.
 The program also sponsors an Artists-in-Residence series that provides master classes, symposia and classroom engagement with invited professionals from around the world.

 UCSB is the site for the California Nanosystems Institute and also the Carsey-Wolf Center for research, teaching and public programming about media.
 This facility maintains state-of-the-art, media research labs and a multi-seat theatre complex for presentations and screenings.